kaine119/kaine119.github.io/index.md

 * Native stuff
   - have worked on a .NET WPF project
   - previously worked on a few Android applications
-* Currently (planning to) work on
+* IRL stuff
-  - 3D product modelling, PCB CAD work
+  - 3D modelling / CAD
+  - PCB ECAD
-  - Microcontroller development with C
+  - Microcontroller development on STM32 / Arduino / ESP32 with C
+  - drones